 If police have been called because of a domestic violence dispute or altercation, you should not get any more confrontational.
 Do your best to calm down.
 Breathe, relax, and wait for the police.
 You should not run or avoid the police as this can exacerbate the situation.

 You might be better off by not saying anything when police arrive – even if your accuser is alleging you of the domestic violence.
 The odds of you changing the mind of the police officer are slim.
 Talking to them might only give police more evidence.
-Wait for your opportunity to call a domestic violence lawyer in San Francisco, CA, and then do so right away.
+Wait for your opportunity to call a domestic violence lawyer from our law firm, and then do so right away.

-No matter the specifics of your particular situation, if you’re facing charges or have questions about domestic violence law generally, please contact a San Francisco, CA domestic violence lawyer as soon as you can.
 Being proactive now may save you a great deal of stress and trouble down the road.
+No matter the specifics of your particular situation, if you’re facing charges or have questions about domestic violence law generally, please contact a San Francisco domestic violence lawyer in CA from The Morales Law Firm as soon as you can.

 “I have worked with Chris Morales on cases for several years.
 He is tops, a well versed lawyer who understanding client relations and representation.
 Simple a top professional, and a great colleague.”